s3rvac/vim-syntax-redminewiki/README.md

 Installation
 ============

-If you use [pathogen](https://github.com/tpope/vim-pathogen), then simply go into the `bundle` directory and clone the repository in there:
+If you use [pathogen](https://github.com/tpope/vim-pathogen), simply go into the `bundle` directory and clone the repository in there:
 ```
 cd ~/.vim/bundle
 git clone git://github.com/s3rvac/vim-syntax-redminewiki.git